CBICA/DeepMRSeg/README.md

 DeepMRSeg is a Python-based package for processing and analysis of MRI images.
 The package is developed and maintained by the [Center for Biomedical Image Computing and Analytics (CBICA)](https://www.cbica.upenn.edu/) at the University of Pennsylvania.
 As the name implies, main modules of DeepMRSeg are built upon Deep Learning models that perform a set of image segmentation steps on initial scans.

 DeepMRSeg aims to provide users a ***robust*** and ***accurate*** toolset for performing common image processing tasks in neuroimaging.
 In order to be able to meet these challenges DeepMRSeg uses a modified UNet architecture that combines an ensemble of learners.

-A second major feature of DeepMRSeg is the set of pre-trained models provided for various tasks.
+A second major feature of DeepMRSeg is a set of pre-trained models provided for various tasks.
 Importantly, we applied intensive model training using very large and diverse MRI datasets with carefully verified ground-truth labels.

 ## Supported Platforms
-These are the platforms we have tested.
+We have tested DeepMRSeg on the following platforms:
 -   Windows 10 Enterprise x64

-It may also work on other platforms.
+-   Ubuntu 18.04.3 , 20.04.2

 ## Prerequisities
 -   [Python 3](https://www.python.org/downloads/)